 Make Honey Glaze:

-Generously pour and baste the ham with the honey glazed mixture until it is fully covered.
+Generously pour and baste the ham with the honey-glazed mixture until it is fully covered.
 Cover with another tin pan and seal again using tin foils (use a roasting pan with wire rack and lid if available).
 Put it back in the oven and bake it for another hour.
-Reserve the remaining honey glazed mixture for later use.
-Save the remaining drippings and use it for making gravy or for making stew.
+Reserve the remaining honey-glazed mixture for later use.
+Save the remaining drippings and use them for making gravy or for making stew.

 After an hour remove the ham from the oven.
 Remove the cover and tin foils.
-Baste again with the remaining honey glazed mixture as needed and do a taste test.
-Transfer it on a serving plate or cutting board.
-Carve the ham you want and add additional honey glazed mixture to your liking.
+Baste again with the remaining honey-glazed mixture as needed and do a taste test.
+Transfer it to a serving plate or cutting board.
+Carve the ham you want and add the additional honey-glazed mixture to your liking.
 Enjoy!

 If you enjoyed this classic American dish check out my how to make Biscuits and Gravy recipe.

 Did you enjoy this recipe?
 Please leave a review.